meat-loaf/smw-spritesets/README.txt

 the game's original sprites to use the system.
 In some cases, there is a performance overhead of a jsr/rts (12 cycles) to store the tile.
 In time, I hope to reduce these as much as I can, but my main concern is making the patch be as unintrusive as possible.
+However, many of the sprite graphics routines have been rewritten to fit the tile store(s) in-place.
+I didn't consider this too intrusive, as it's quite rare for other patches to change sprite graphics routines.
 	The game's generic sprite graphics routines in bank 01 have been modified in-place to not require such a jsr/rts hijack, as I thought the performance penalty would simply be too high there (many sprites call these routines and then update their